lpradovera/sipp_blog_post/load_testing.md

 In short, SIPp can simulate one or more calls to your system in an automated fashion by leveraging SIP and RTP protocols, testing the SIP dialogs and generating statistics.

 It can run a specified number of concurrent calls, ramping up numbers, up to a maximum number of calls, and many other uses.
-SIPp is *not*, however, suited for functional testing as the action set is quite limited compared to what could be achieved with something like [ahn-loadbot](https://github.com/mojolingo/ahn-loadbot).
+SIPp is *not*, however, suited for integration testing as the action set is quite limited compared to what could be achieved with something like [ahn-loadbot](https://github.com/mojolingo/ahn-loadbot), which can handle simple cases, or [NuEcho NuBot](http://nubot.nuecho.com/), a dedicated IVR testing platform.

 ## Installing SIPp

 SIPp comes with a few compile-time options to enable various functionalities.
-For our purposes, we will be compiling SIPp from the stable download, using a patch to enable dynamic PCAP play (more on what that means later!).
+For our purposes, we will be compiling SIPp from the stable download, using a patch to enable dynamic PCAP play.
+The patch is necessary to allow us to play each PCAP audio capture file we have more than once in the same call, due to how the RTP protocol works.
+That reduces the need for having many different capture files recorded as they can be reused.

 The [installation instructions](http://sipp.sourceforge.net/doc/reference.html#Stable+release) are pretty straightforward. but we will be adding a patch originated on [this mailing list post](http://permalink.gmane.org/gmane.comp.telephony.sipp.user/5751).
 Unfortunately the patch is no longer available but I have built a small repository for it [here](https://github.com/polysics/sipp_dynamic_pcapp_play).